TomPrint/Toolman/readme.txt

 04/01/23 - update ItemForm to accept image file -change ItemForm to accept image file when item is created -update limits for multer to restrict bigger files (to be finished - need an error info!)

+08/01/23 - update an Item with prefill form
+- update backend with PUT method and root for update an item
+- update App.js to pass id
+- create ItemUpdate.js
+- stylling correct in WorkerItems, SingleItem, WorkerForm, ItemDetail =X can't update Image - need to fix it.